 Planning Code Section 124 sets basic floor area ratio (FAR) limits in most zoning districts, and provides for exceptions in certain districts.
+Section 136 regulates obstructions over streets and alleys and in required setbacks, yards, and useable open space.

-Section 132.2 establishes the North of Market Residential Special Use District.
-Section 243 establishes the Van Ness Special Use District.
+Section 132.2 establishes the North of Market Residential Special Use District ("SUD").
+Section 243 establishes the Van Ness SUD.

-Sections 144, 145, 145.1, and 145.5 regulate street frontage and ground-floor requirements in certain zoning districts to ensure that they are attractive, pedestrian-oriented, and compatible with existing buildings.
-Section 144 limits the amount of frontage used for off-street parking entrances in RH-2, RH-3, RTO, RTO-M, RM-1, and RM-2 districts and requires a percentage of the ground story of dwellings to be devoted to windows, entrances, landscaping, and other architectural features.
-Section 145 imposes controls on parking and loading entrances, and requires building heights and walls to be stepped and otherwise moderated to provide interest in RM-1 and RM-2 districts.
-Section 145.1 establishes ground floor ceiling height, limits the amount of frontage used for off-street parking and loading entrances, and requires "active uses" on the ground floor and other features (such as gates, transparency and fenestration) for street-fronting spaces in NC, DTR, RC, CM and the Chinatown, South of Market and Eastern Neighborhoods Mixed Use Districts.
+Sections 144, 145, 145.1, and 145.5 regulate street frontage and ground-floor requirements in specified zoning districts to ensure that they are attractive, pedestrian-oriented, and compatible with existing buildings.
+Section 144 limits the amount of frontage used for parking entrances and requires a percentage of the ground story of dwellings to be devoted to windows, entrances, landscaping, and other architectural features.
+Section 145 imposes controls on parking and loading entrances, and requires building heights and walls to be stepped and otherwise moderated.
+Section 145.1 establishes ground floor ceiling height, limits the amount of frontage used for off-street parking and loading entrances, and requires "active uses" on the ground floor and other features (such as gates, transparency and fenestration) for street-fronting spaces.
 Section 145.5 establishes a minimum ceiling height for ground floor spaces in new buildings constructed in PDR Districts.